Preloader

 This page is educational.
 It’s not a substitute for medical care.
 If you’re worried about your liver or have symptoms, talk to your provider.
 You deserve real answers and support.

-You can protect your liver — and your peace — by making small shifts:
+You can reduce your risk by making intentional, realistic shifts:

-• Avoid using alcohol as a reward or emotional escape
+• Avoid using alcohol as a reward, stress release, or emotional escape

-• Talk to a doctor or mental health provider early
+• Talk to a healthcare or mental health provider early

 This page is educational.
 It’s not a substitute for medical care.
 If you’re worried about your liver or have symptoms, talk to your provider.
 You deserve real answers and support.